-As we head into February, it’s hard to believe the hustle and bustle of the holidays was just a month ago.
+The blustery days of winter have arrived in force.
+We are seeing record-setting lows in temperatures.
 Unfortunately, as the chill of winter blasts through the hills and towns of Chester County, our communities are still in desperate need.
-Hunger takes no holiday.
+Hunger knows no season.

-As we sit by the fire, sipping hot chocolate while watching the snow gently fall, why not take advantage of winters “down time” and consider donating in one (or more) ways.
+You can help by donating in one (or more) ways.
 Your donations are always welcome and valuable to the Chester County Food Bank and we appreciate everything you do all year long.

-- Food.
-Take advantage of winter sales at local supermarkets.
-Picking up a few extra nonperishables while shopping for yourself or your family is an easy way to be involved with little effort.
+- Food Donations: Take advantage of winter sales at local supermarkets.
+Picking up a few extra non-perishables while shopping for yourself or your family is an easy way to be involved with little effort.
 Food donations can be dropped off at CCFB Monday – Friday 8a-5p.
 Get your neighborhood or organization involved and host a larger food drive.
 Check out our toolkit for resources to get started.

 - Volunteer: We are offering volunteer opportunities, however, the number of people in a shift is limited for Covid safety protocols.
 Come out of winter hibernation and join other members of our community to sort, pack and help with food distribution indoors.
-A few hours is all we need.
 Sign up here.

 - Monetary donations.
 Too frigid out?
 Bad roads?
-A simple click here will send your donation directly to us, where 89 percent of all monetary donations go directly to program costs.
-Make it easy with a monthly donation or choose a tribute gift for someone special.
+A simple click here will send your donation directly to us, where 85 percent of all monetary donations go directly to program costs.
+Make it easy and join Beyond Hunger 365, our community of monthly donors.
+Any amount makes an impact.

 Join other donors and help us continue our mission to mobilize the community to ensure access to real, healthy food.

 Thanks to you, we’re growing a healthier community.

-The Chester County Food Bank is the central hunger relief organization serving more than 120 food cupboards, meal sites and social service organizations throughout Chester County.
-We take a steadfast approach to provide food and build support in the neediest communities, while raising awareness and engagement among our community.
+The Chester County Food Bank is the central hunger relief organization serving more than 160 food cupboards, meal sites, and social service organizations throughout Chester County.
+We take a steadfast approach to provide food and build support in the neediest communities while raising awareness and engagement among our community.